CodeJonesW/Wills_Blog/assets/blog-posts/friday-night-node-update.md

 The thought of not being stressed out by breaking something is a nice change of pace.
 The next task on my list is to create a resume page, about page, and post this blog.

 This was a fun experiment.
-I feelx`` I might continue the pattern.
+I feel I might continue the pattern.

 Will